kinesis-tv/spellbreakers-raid-guides/icc/marrowgar.md

-Tanks must be stacked together as Marrowgar does a cleave via [Bone Slice](https://www.wowhead.com/wotlk/spell=69055/bone-slice) where the 2 nearest players to the main tank will share 300% of Marrowgar's melee swing, roughly 51,005 - 69,538 in unfiltered damage (armor, any additional damage reduction auras etc.)
+Tanks must be stacked together as Marrowgar does a cleave via [Bone Slice](https://www.wowhead.com/wotlk/spell=69055/bone-slice) where the 2 nearest players to the main tank will share 300% of Marrowgar's melee swing, roughly **51,005 to 69,538** in unfiltered damage (armor, any additional damage reduction auras etc).

 Here are the starting positions:
 ![Starting Position Marrowgar](./img/marrow1.png)